The Dell XPS 12 – Is It Any Good?

 This quality feel continues to the keyboard dock, which gets the same surface and feels reassuringly stiff.
 A quick tap of the keys and trackpad also suggest they’re premium-grade additions.

 The tablet is quite square, so it doesn’t nestle in the hand quite along with an iPad.
 The XPS 12 truly isn’t really the sort of tablet that’s indicated for casual, one-handed use.
-It’s simply 12mm thick and weighs 790g by itself, compared to 723g for the iPad Pro, which is a noticable amount more.
+It’s simply 12mm thick and weighs 790g by itself, compared to 723g for the iPad Pro, which is a noticeable amount more.

 When utilizing the XPS 12 as a laptop computer, closing the tablet versus the keyboard is also somewhat odd due to the magnet docking.
 Instead of just fold it shut, you’ll hear the magnet disengage with an audible click.
 Nevertheless, due to the other magnets in the keyboard and tablet, the 2 can still sandwich together when you close it shut.
-Luckily, these magnets are more protected than those discovered in the hinge, however they can still slide apart when you apply sufficient force.
+Luckily, these magnets are more protected than those discovered in the hinge, however, they can still slide apart when you apply sufficient force.

 To open it once again, you’ll hear the magnet re-engage when the screen is as far back as it can go.
 Well, that’s the perfect situation, anyway.
 In truth, I discovered that the keyboard base wouldn’t always reliably reconnect to the tablet when attempting to wake the XPS 12 from sleep by opening it up.
 Every once in a while I ‘d need to raise the screen and lower it back onto the base’s magnet prior to they acknowledged one another.